The physical basis of teleological evolutions: Research prospects

 For what concerns quantum physics:

-(i) Try to derive analytically the advanced knowledge rule synthetically (axiomatically) derived in the present work.
-Given a (oracle) problem, this rule allows to compute the number of computation steps (oracle queries) needed to solve it in an optimal quantum way.
-The present synthetic derivation could constitute the thread to derive it in an analytical (i.e. purely mathematical) way.

-(ii) Look for a synthesis between the present notion of the time-symmetric causal loops and time-symmetric quantum mechanics $\left [10 ,38 -41\right ]$ to which it is obviously inspired.
+(i) Look for a possible synthesis between the present notion of the time-symmetric causal loops and time-symmetric quantum mechanics $\left [34 -38\right ]$ to which it is obviously inspired.

+(ii) The advanced knowledge rule provides the number of oracle queries needed to solve in an optimal quantum way any oracle problem.
+The unifying character of this rule might suggest the possibility that there is a universal optimal quantum algorithm for this class of problems.
+Looking for this possibility could be a research prospect.

-(iii) Look for formal models that capture the mechanism for which the evolution of life on Earth, although decohered, inherits the quantum speedup and consequently the teleological character of the evolution of the universe toward life.
+(iii) Look for toy models that capture the mechanism for which the mostly autonomous evolution of a subsystem (the evolution of life on Earth), although decohered, inherits the quantum speedup and the consequent teleological character of the evolution of the system (the evolution of a quantum universe toward life).

-(iv) Look for the possible impact of the teleological view on quantum cosmology.
-According to present assumptions, also the inanimate part of it, anyway an evolution toward life, should be teleological in character.
-Mutual causality between what was the universe at the beginning of time and what is today could have an impact on how we see its evolution.

-(v) The Anthropic Principle is limited to stating the correlation between ``the existence or non-existence of sentient life today'' and ``the value of the fundamental physical constants since the beginning of time''.
-One could look also for a correlation between the former and to the fundamental physical laws since the beginning of time.
-Of course, also these would have an attractor in the goal of creating life.